qiboteam/qibo/doc/source/api-reference/qibo.rst

 _______________________

-Noise Model
+Noise
 -----------

-In Qibo is possible to create a custom noise model using the class :class:`qibo.noise.NoiseModel`.
+In Qibo it is possible to create a custom noise model using the class :class:`qibo.noise.NoiseModel`.
 This enables the user to create circuits where the noise is gate and qubit dependent.